 Dorothy Josephine Reiners Richard

-Roberts Cove - Funeral services will be held on Tuesday, Jan.
-16, 2018, at a 2 p.m.
+Funeral services will be held on Tuesday, Jan.
+16, at a 2 p.m.
 Mass of Christian Burial at St. Leo IV Catholic Church in Roberts Cove for Dorothy Josephine Reiners Richard, 96, who died Saturday, Jan.
 13, 2018, at Acadia General Hospital in Crowley.

-Rev. Kevin Bordelon, Pastor of St. Joseph Catholic Church in Rayne, will be celebrant of the funeral mass and will conduct the funeral services.
+Rev. Kevin Bordelon, pastor of St. Joseph Catholic Church in Rayne, will be the celebrant of the Funeral Mass and will conduct the funeral services.

-Survivors include five daughters, Margaret R. Comeaux of Rayne, Nancy R. Pousson and husband Glenn of Iota, Joyce R. Chiasson and husband Barry Lafayette, Yvonne R. Bullock and husband Clarke of Rayne, and Yvette R. Ohlenforst and Philip of Roberts Cove; three sons, David Richard and wife Kathy of Roberts Cove, Simon Richard and companion Della Roberie of Rayne, and George Richard and companion Rhonda Fontenot of Rayne; 15 grandchildren; 16 great-grandchildren; six step-great-grandchildren; and two great-great-grandchildren.
+Survivors include five daughters, Margaret R. Comeaux, Nancy R. Pousson and husband Glenn, Joyce R. Chiasson and husband Barry, Yvonne R. Bullock and husband Clarke, Yvette R. Ohlenforst and Philip; three sons, David Richard and wife Kathy, Simon Richard and companion Della Roberie, George Richard and companion Rhonda Fontenot; 15 grandchildren; 16 great-grandchildren; six step-great-grandchildren and two-great-great-grandchildren.

-She was preceded in death by her husband, Deynoodt Jean Richard; two granddaughters, Penny Pousson and Emily Ohlenforst; son-in-law, James H. Comeaux; father, William Joseph Reiners; mother, Marie Elizabeth Scheufens Reiners; three sisters, Agnes Reiners Thevis, Katherine Reiners Thevis and Veronica Reiners Thevis.
+She was preceded in death by her husband, Deynoodt Jean Richard; two granddaughters, Penny Pousson and Emily Ohlenforst; a son-in-law, James H. Comeaux; her father, William Joseph Reiners; mother, Marie Elizabeth Scheufens Reiners; three sisters, Agnes Reiners Thevis, Katherine Reiners Gary and Veronica Reiners Thevis.

 A Rosary will be prayed Monday, Jan.
 15, at 7 p.m. in Gossen Funeral Home in Rayne.